 Superior offers resources to help educate and connect youth, parents and those working with youth who identify as LGBTQ.
-If you/your child identifies as LGBTQ and would like to be connected with Superior's LGBTQ services, call Member Services at 1-866-912-6283 and ask to speak with a Transition Specialist.
+If you/your child identifies as LGBTQ and would like to be connected with Superior's LGBTQ services, call Member Services at 1-866-912-6283 and ask to speak with a Youth to Adult Transition Specialist.
 They are available Monday to Friday, 8 a.m. to 5 p.m.

-Transition Specialists can help you by:
+A Youth to Adult Transition Specialist can help you by: